 The Peerage Hierarchy

 The ranks of the peerage system have changed relatively little since the nineteenth century.
-There are five titles in the peerage which are listed below in descending order of precedence.
+There are five titles in the peerage which are listed above in descending order of precedence.

 Forms of Address

 A non-royal duke or duchess must be addressed as 'your grace'.
 Their children will have 'Lord and 'Lady' in front of their Christian names, except the eldest son and heir who takes the duke's subsidiary title.
 So spare sons are "Lord First Name + Family Name" and daughters are "Lady First Name + Family Name".
 A marquess, earl or viscount is addressed as "Lord Title Name", and their wife as "Lady Title Name".
 A marquess's children are addressed the same as a duke's.
 Any son of an earl other than the eldest is addressed as 'Honourable', while the daughters have 'Lady' in front of their Christian name.
 The inclusion of first names distinguishes the children of dukes and marquesses (and earl's daughters) from lesser members of the peerage.
 A viscount or baron's children are 'Honourables', although the viscount's heir will take his father's subsidiary title if he has one.